leksus1966/djangoWeatherProject/README.md

 ## Pre-Requisites:

-1. Install the latest version of Python [ https://www.python.org/downloads/ ]
+1. Install the latest version of [Python](https://www.python.org/downloads/)
-   I used the Python 3.12
+   - I used the Python 3.13

 2. Sign up for a free account at [weatherapi.com](https://www.weatherapi.com/), log in, and generate your new API key in the dashboard section.